 The mission of EOPS (Extended Opportunity Programs and Services) at Los Angeles Valley College is to assist eligible students who have historically experienced economic and educational challenges.
 The program provides "above and beyond" service through counseling, tutoring, financial assistance, workshops and other services in order to increase access, retention and goal completion.
-To be eligible for EOPS a student must (1) qualify for fee waiver A or B, (2) be a California resident, (3) enroll in 12 or more units, (4) have fewer than 50 degree applicable units, and (5) have proof of previously completing or current enrollment/recommended enrollment in remedial English or math.
+To be eligible for EOPS a student must (1) qualify for fee waiver A or B, (2) be a California resident, or meet California Dream Act requirements (3) enroll in 12 or more units, (4) have fewer than 50 degree applicable units, and (5) have proof of previous enrollment or is recommended enrollment in remedial English or math.
 For more information visit the EOPS/CARE website at www.lavc.edu/eops; the EOPS/CARE office located in the Student Services Building, 2nd floor; or call (818) 947-2432.